Pole Building Cost

 Wooden barns use more material than metal barns and cost around $10 per square foot installed.
 You can expect to pay around $2,500 for standard framing, roofing, and siding for a 20′ x 30′ wooden barn.

 Timber barns use the most materials and cost around $12 per square footage installed.
-You can expect to pay around $3,000 for standard framing, roofing, and siding for a 20′ x 30′ wooden barn.
+You can expect to pay around $3,000 for standard framing, roofing, and siding for a 20′ x 30′ wooden barn pole barn prices.

 Site Preparation